micahmo/twitch2tuner/README.md

 # Misc

 I've found that the guide often does not load correctly the first time on Roku devices.
 Pressing the back button once the guide is focused often fixes it.
 There is a Plex forum thread to track the issue [here](https://forums.plex.tv/t/bug-guide-is-blank-on-roku-until-pressing-back-button/707519).

+# Contributing

+While anyone is free to open new issues, be aware that there is a limit to the level of compatibility that this project will ever have, since it is essentially fitting a square peg in a round hole.
+In addition, much of the functionality is outside the control of this project (e.g., the Twitch API, Streamlink, youtube-dl, Plex, etc.).
+There is no guarantee that any particular issue or quirk can be addressed.
+That said, contributions are more than welcome where appropriate.

 # Credits